sanjivks/devTinder-web/README.md

 - Logout Feature
 - Get the feed and add the feed in th store
 - build the user card on feed
+- Edit Profile Feature
+- Show Toast Message on save of profile
+- New Page - See all my connections